hyx0329/archlinux-allwinner-h616/PKGBUILDs/README.md

 After building and installing of the package, enable and start the service `hciattach-opi@ttyBT0` to enable bluetooth device at boot.

-If bluetoothctl complains org.bluez.Error.NotReady, check the rfkill status, and unblock the device if necessary.
+If bluetoothctl complains org.bluez.Error.NotReady, check the rfkill status(`rfkill list`), and unblock the device(`rfkill unblock`) if necessary.
 The default state is blocked.
 BTW `hciN`(N for an integer) is the actual working bluetooth device interface, and bluez only use `hciN`.